 You won’t give up business ownership

-One major advantage of debt financing is that you won’t be giving up ownership of the business.
-When you take out a loan from a financial institution or alternative lender, you’re obligated to make the payments on time for the life of the loan, that’s it.
-In contrast, if you give up equity in the form of stock in exchange for funding, you might find yourself unhappy about input from outside parties regarding the future of your business.
+One major advantage of debt financing is that you retain full ownership of the business.
+When you take out a loan from a financial institution or alternative lender, you’re obligated to make the payments for the life of the loan, that’s it.

 There are tax deductions

-Pro tip: always check with a tax professional or other financial planner to help answer specific questions about how debt affects your taxes.
+Pro tip: Always check with a tax professional or other financial planner to help answer specific questions about how debt affects your taxes!

 Low interest rates are available